Coronavirus (COVID-19) and Funerals

 Thre is no upper limit on the numbers of household and close family members.

 Mourners will be expected to remain in their cars prior to the funeral arriving.

 Webcasting is being offered free of charge to allow people who are not in the groups listed above to view and “virtually” attend the funeral.

 Sandwell: Sandwell Valley and Rowley Regis

 In all instances curtains will be closed after committal.
 Cleansing regimes in chapels have been increased.
-Waiting rooms, Book of Remembrance rooms are now closed.
+Waiting rooms and Book of Remembrance rooms are now closed.
 The reception areas are also now closed until further notice.

 Cremations can be witnessed by no more than 2 family members.